 Composting is the gardening gift that keeps on giving.
 You get rid of your old scraps and in return you get rich growing medium.
-But not everything is ideal for composting.
+However, not everything is ideal for composting.
 Before you put something new on the compost heap, it’s worth your while to learn a little more about it.
-For instance, if you ask yourself “Can I compost peanut shells,” then you’ll need to learn whether it’s always a good idea to put peanut shells in compost.
+For instance, if you ask yourself, “can I compost peanut shells,” then you’ll need to learn whether it’s always a good idea to put peanut shells in compost.
 Keep reading to learn more about how to compost peanut shells, and if it’s feasible to do so.

 Are Peanut Shells Good for Compost?

 The answer to that question really depends upon where you are.
 In the southern United States, the use of peanut shells as mulch has been linked to the spread of Southern Blight and other fungal diseases.